Food Service Management Practicum PG (9299.2)

 1. Demonstrate the skills and knowledge required to critically evaluate the provision and management of food services in a health care setting;

-2. Demonstrate a sound knowledge and application of the principles and practice of food service delivery and management in a health care setting, including menu planning, recipe standardisation, quality and portion control, human resources and financial management;
+2. Demonstrate a sound knowledge and application of food service systems and management in a health care setting, including menu planning, recipe standardisation, quality, sustainability, food safety, organisational and business skills;

-3. Use food legislation, regulations and standards to develop, implement and evaluate food systems to main food safety; and
+3. Use food legislation, regulations and standards to develop, implement and evaluate food systems to maintain food safety; and

 4. Demonstrate professionalism, evidence-based practice and effective communication skills in food service settings.